 A standard simplifying assumption about consumer behaviour is that consumers consider all alternatives when making choices.
-However exercising choice requires awareness of all available options which may be limited by search costs or by cognitive overload over the number and variety of products available to a consumer (Sims 2003; Caplin et al. 2011).
-Many e-commerce websites offer thousands of products for sale even within narrowly defined subcategories.
+However, exercising choice requires awareness of all available options which may be limited by search costs or by cognitive overload over the number and variety of products available to a consumer (?; ?).
+Many e-commerce websites offer thousands of products for sale even within narrowly defined sub-categories.
 For instance, Amazon offers more than 3,000 options for buying a television.
-Further narrowing of search in this category produces at least 190 options.
+Further narrowing of search in this category produces at least 190 options.1

-A growing literature on the nature of consumer search on the internet has documented that despite the low physical search costs associated with internet browsing, there appears to be a prevalence of search frictions due to a scarcity of attention towards the large variety of available choices (Dinerstein et al. 2014).
-In the face of very large choice sets in these settings, it is plausible that consumers may try to simplify decisions by examining a smaller set of products (Masatlioglu et al. 2012); for example, Kim et al. (2010) report that consumers typically only search for 11% of all available options (for camcorders) on Amazon.
-Experimental evidence too, confirms that limits to attention impose a bottleneck on processing stimuli (Mozer and Sitton 1998).
+A growing literature on the nature of consumer search on the internet has documented that despite the low physical search costs associated with internet browsing, there appears to be a prevalence of search frictions due to a scarcity of attention towards the large variety of available choices (?).
+In the face of very large choice sets in these settings, it is plausible that consumers may try to simplify decisions by examining a smaller set of products (?); for example, ? report that consumers typically only search for 11% of all available options (for camcorders) on Amazon.
+Experimental evidence too, confirms that limits to attention impose a bottleneck on processing stimuli (?).

-In view of this, many online marketplaces frequently engage in tactics to attract user attention towards their products.
-Eliaz and Spiegler (2011) show that marketing devices, employed by firms, are likely to influence the set of products that a consumer chooses to consider, termed her consideration set.
-Hauser and Wernerfelt (1990) confirm this empirically, and find that consumer consideration sets respond to actions by firms that increase the visibility or salience of products.
-One such tool, the product recommendation system, through which a subset of products are selectively highlighted to users, is increasingly used by firms to attract attention and increase awareness towards products (Fleder and Hosanagar 2007).
+In view of this, many online marketplaces frequently engage in tactics to attract user attention towards their products. ? show that marketing devices, employed by firms, are likely to influence the set of products that a consumer chooses to consider, termed her consideration set. ? confirm this empirically, and find that consumer consideration sets respond to actions by firms that increase the visibility or salience of products.2 One such tool, the product recommendation system,3 through which a subset of products are selectively highlighted to users, is increasingly used by firms to attract attention and increase awareness towards products (?).
 Yet, field evidence on the effectiveness of such recommendations, and indeed how they affect consumer choice, is limited.
-A small body of experimental studies in the lab find that subjects who receive recommendations for a product are more likely to select it relative to those who do not receive them (Senecal and Nantel 2004; Huang and Chen 2006).
-Kim et al. (2010) use aggregate product search data from Amazon and find in a policy simulation that a recommendation system, highlighting popular products, significantly affects their demand and lowers search costs.
+A small body of experimental studies in the laboratory find that subjects who receive recommendations for a product are more likely to select it relative to those who do not receive them (?; ?). ? use aggregate product search data from Amazon and find in a policy simulation that a recommendation system, highlighting popular products, significantly affects their demand and lowers search costs.